Toggle Menu

 Attendant: What about her?
 I told you, she’s been through here, Lawrence.

-Lawrence: Yeah, but she didn’t go down that road.
+Lawrence: She didn’t go down that road.
+She tried to go back.

 Attendant: What are you talking about?